nuxeo/nuxeo/README.md

  - `repository` : name of the source repository
  - `session` : CoreSession
  - `dest` : DocumentRef to the target Document if any

+The `principal` is normally extracted from the context and will be used to fetch the default values for `email`, `firstName`, `lastName`.
+If you need to use a different value for the principal, you can simply override the default resolution by putting a `principal` field in the binding.

 ### Parameters bindings